Multiple bubbles and fingers in a Hele-Shaw channel: complete set of steady solutions: Solutions for multiple fingers and bubbles

-Thus, the limit in which a multi-bubble solution generates a multifinger configuration is accomplished by replacing the original logarithmic singularity at $\zeta=-1$ with $2p$ logarithmic singularities at the points $\zeta_j, \zeta_j^*\in C_{M+1}$.
-It then follows that in this case the solution (for $U=2$) given in (\ref{eq:zU2}) becomes
+From the preceding discussion, it then follows that solutions with multiple fingers and bubbles can be obtained from the multi-bubble solutions (\ref{eq:z2}) by replacing the original logarithmic singularity at $\zeta=-1$ with $2p$ logarithmic singularities at the points $\zeta_j, \zeta_j^*\in C_{M+1}$, for $j=1,...,p+1$.
+In other words, the solution (for $U=2$) given in (\ref{eq:z2}) becomes

 where $\tilde \Omega_M(\zeta,\alpha)$ is the S-K prime function defined over the group $\tilde\Theta_M$ and the parameters $0\le\alpha_j\le 1$ must satisfy the condition